The change-making problem for six coin values and beyond: Background

 then for every $t\geq m$, we have $c_{t+1} - c_t \geq c_m - c_{m-1}$. \end{theorem}

-Now we give properties of non-orderly coin systems.
-Consider again the coin system $A = (1, 3, 4)$.
+To finish this section, we discuss properties of non-orderly coin systems and their counterexamples.
+Consider again the coin system $\mathcal{C} = (1, 3, 4)$.
 The smallest counterexample for this coin system was $w=6$.
-The greedy solution is $6 =4+1+1$, while an optimal solution is $6=3+3$.
+The greedy solution is $4+1+1$, while an optimal solution is $3+3$.
 Observe that the set of coin denominations used in creating the greedy solution $\{1,4\}$ was disjoint from the coin denominations used to create the optimal solution $\{3\}$.
 This is true in general, as the result below states.